khannasarthak/DMProject/Phase3_submission/Readme.txt.txt

 5. Execute any queries on the database.

+Folder Strcuture:

-6. The folder "Flask App" contains the web implementation of the project.
+1. The folder "Flask App" contains the web implementation of the project.

+2. 'Phase_3_DML' contains the queries that we are implementing on the web app.

+3. 'Phase_3_tables' contains the CSV's that were generated from the datagen.py script and these are being used to populate the tables.

+4. The file 'DDLqueries' is defining the schema, creating tables and importing the data.